flyingmachine/brave-clojure-web/content/do-things.md

 ["a" "vector" "of" "strings"]
 ```

-Your code will rarely contain free-floating literals, though.
+Your code will rarely contain free-floating literals, of course, since
+they don't actually *do* anything on their own.
+Insteaad, you'll use
-Insteaad, you'll use literals in operations.
-All operations take the
+literals in operations.
+Operations are how you *do things*.
+All
-form, "opening parthensis, operator, operands, closing parenthesis":
+operations take the form, "opening parthensis, operator, operands,
+closing parenthesis":

 ```clojure
 (operator operand1 operand2 ... operandn)